Toward a Comprehensive Exploration of Flavored Dark Matter Models: Numerical Toolchain

 \subsubsection{Direct Detection}

 Direct detection of DM particles involves observing their rare scattering off a nucleus in a low-background environment.
 Constraints on the DM scattering cross section have been provided in terms of spin-independent (SI) and spin-dependent (SD) cross sections.
-Models where DM interacts with quarks are subject to stronger constraints compared to those coupling to leptons.
-The former give rise to tree-level interactions as well as loop-induced Higgs and gluon interactions relevant for third-generation quarks.
-These loop-induced interactions, however, are suppressed for fermionic flavored DM due to the chiral coupling structure, so that one-loop photon and $Z$-boson penguin and box diagrams become competitive~\cite{Agrawal:2011ze,Kumar:2013hfa,Agrawal:2014aoa,Blanke:2017tnb}.
+Models where DM interacts with quarks are subject to stronger constraints compared to those coupling to leptons. {The former give rise to tree-level interactions as well as loop-induced Higgs and gluon interactions relevant in parts of the parameter space.} These loop-induced interactions, however, are suppressed for fermionic flavored DM due to the chiral coupling structure, so that one-loop photon and $Z$-boson penguin and box diagrams become competitive~\cite{Agrawal:2011ze,Kumar:2013hfa,Agrawal:2014aoa,Blanke:2017tnb}.
 Leptophilic DM interacts via electroweak loop-diagrams only -- typically via photon or $Z$-boson exchange -- which are highly suppressed, in particular, for self-conjugate DM, see e.g.~\cite{Kawamura:2020qxo}.

-We calculate both the SI and SD DM-nucleon scattering cross sections using \textsc{micrOMEGAs}.\footnote{The current version of \textsc{micrOMEGAs} does not include DM-nucleon scattering via photon or $Z$-boson penguin or box diagrams potentially relevant for some models.
+We calculate both the SI and SD DM-nucleon scattering cross sections using \textsc{micrOMEGAs}.\footnote{{The current version of \textsc{micrOMEGAs} does not include DM-nucleon scattering via photon or $Z$-boson penguin or box diagrams potentially relevant for the leptophilic models}.
 Note that the photon exchange gives rise to operators beyond contact interactions.} We exclude parameter points that are ruled out at 90\% confidence level by the current direct detection experiments that are implemented in \textsc{micrOMEGAs}.
 This means that for the SI cross sections, we consider constraints from CRESST-III~\cite{Abdelhameed_2019}, LZ~\cite{Aalbers_2023}, XENON1T~\cite{Aprile_2018, Aprile_2019}, and DarkSide-50~\cite{Agnes_2018}.
 For SD cross sections, we include limits from PICO-60~\cite{Amole_2019}.